JulianKemmerer/PipelineC/docs/PY_TO_LOGIC_DESIGN.md

 - Global wires can be read from any number of functions (including non-`@MAIN` functions), including their own writer functions (see readback above).
-- The writer function itself may also read the wire it writes (see "Write side" above) — this is no longer an error; only a genuinely different function attempting to write a wire another function already writes remains an error (the exactly-one-writer rule).
+- The writer function itself may also read the wire it writes (see "Write side" above) — this is not an error; only a genuinely different function attempting to write a wire another function already writes is an error (the exactly-one-writer rule).

 ### Implementation mapping